-Your website is often the very first thing potential patients see, and with that comes a lot of responsibility on your part.
+Your chiropractic website is often the very first thing potential patients see, and with that comes a lot of responsibility on your part.
 You have to make it look pretty spectacular to keep the visitor there, but there’s so much more to it than that.

-This article is going over 10 of our favorite website tips to get more patients into your chiropractic clinic.
+We’re about to go over 10 of our favorite website tips to get more patients into your chiropractic clinic.

 Tip 1: Have a great website design

 Okay, we know; this is pretty broad, but hear us out.
-The design of your website should match your brand and personality.
+The design of your chiropractic website should match your brand and personality.
 It should tell your story and entice visitors to stay.
 While looks aren’t everything, they can end the relationship before it starts.

 Dull and bland is not an option here, so put some time in and think about your font, color pallet, images, content, etc.